A terrace of six timber-framed artisan cottages built in 1455 known as the Black Swan Terrace.

 Saved from demolition and restored by Spon End Building Preservation Trust, the project was completed in 2008.
 One of the cottages has been restored to show medieval features reflecting lives and times of early 16th century weavers.
 At the rear of the properties a garden has been created to show the range of plants that would have been grown in early Tudor times.

-Max 10 people per tour.
-Meet just inside the building.
+Max 10 people per tour/session.
+Takes 20 minutes.
+Meet just inside the building for tours.